Can’t make it to the Maldives this year? No problem. Then bring the Maldivian spa home to you with an island-themed DIY spa day.

 Camellia oil: Cocojojo’s camellia oil is a Beauty and Travel Reviews favorite.
 Although native to Japan, camellia oil’s light floral scent makes it a perfect addition to your at-home spa day.

 Plus, the oil tames frizz and flyaways and softens hair, lending it a glassy shine.
 Product sizes range from 8 oz. to a gallon, and prices vary by size.
-Learn more about camellia oil’s skin and hair benefits here.
+(Learn more about camellia oil’s skin and hair benefits and see these DIY hair growth masks from around the world.)

 DIY Spa Tip 2: Dead Sea Salt Body Scrub

-Next, revitalize your skin with a dead sea salt scrub, and get glowing from head to toe.
+Next, revitalize your skin with a dead sea salt scrub.
 Maldivian spa guests use coffee or tea scrubs, and you can enjoy a similar treat at home.

 According to WebMD, dead sea salt is packed with magnesium, which calms inflammation, improves skin tone, balances moisture levels, and nourishes skin.